chekka/heinlein-wp/htdocs/wp-content/plugins/admin-site-enhancements/README.md

 ### Admin Interface

 * **Clean Up Admin Bar**.
 Remove various default elements from the admin bar.
-[ASE Pro](https://www.wpase.com/rdme-to-web) removal of admin bar items from other plugins.
+[ASE Pro](https://www.wpase.com/rdme-to-web) enables removal of admin bar items from other plugins.
 * **Hide Admin Notices**.
 Clean up admin pages by moving notices into a separate panel easily accessible via the admin bar.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds the option to also hide notices for non-admins.
 * **Disable Dashboard Widgets**.
 Clean up and speed up the dashboard by completely disabling some or all widgets.
 * **Hide Admin Bar**.
 Hide admin bar on the frontend for all or some user roles.
 [ASE Pro](https://www.wpase.com/rdme-to-web) also allows hiding the admin bar on the backend for all or some user roles.